newman-coding/Lab-6/README.md

 # Lab-6

+For ALL of the following methods, you should NOT destroy or alter the original array.

 Part One - NumArray: This class will have a bunch of methods dealing with arrays of numbers.
 Please write the following methods :

 1. int sumUp(int[] arr) – this method should take an array of ints (int[]) and return an int.
 The return value represents the sum of all of the elements in the array.